amaltapalov/react-build-own-bonus/README.md

 ## Description

 - :pushpin: Landing page with dynamic popups.
-User click on **[Start]** button and begin picking appropriate option to generate a certain option.
-There is a **[Generate random button]** which allow to skip option picking and immediately generate a bonus.
+User click on **[Start]** button and begin picking appropriate option to generate a certain bonus option.
+There is a **[Generate random button]** as well which allows to skip choosing option and immediately generate a random bonus from <a href="./src/data/options.js">array</a>.

 - :+1: Bonus amount: **7 Bonuses**